The blue nose pit bull is a wonderful family dog that is a color variation of the American pit bull terrier.

 |Size: 55-70 pounds|

-This is not a separate breed but a regular Pitbull with a blue coloring.
+Just like the red nose pit bull, the blue nose pit bull isn’t a separate breed but a regular pit bull with a blue coloring.
 They are characterized of course by their blue noses.
+Just like

 Sadly they were originally bred for blood sports but these days they enjoy a happier life as companion dogs.